corollari/waspline-reader/README.md

 - The [wasp icon](https://icons8.com/icon/6558/wasp) used in the extension comes from Icons8's Free License icon collection
 - The landing page is a heavily modified version of [Elevate](https://www.styleshout.com/free-templates/elevate/), a web template provided by [StyleShout](https://www.styleshout.com/)

+Also, the extension has been greatly improved by @InvisibleUp.

 ## TO-DO
 - [ ] Integrate Readability into the extension so the color gradients are only applied to the main text